inappstory/android-sdk/docs/CsEventBus.md

 There are the following events for working with onboarding and single stories:

 14) `OnboardingLoad` - sent when the onboarding list is loaded.
-Contains a `getCount` method that returns the number of onboarding stories and `isEmpty` - a flag whether an empty list was returned on request or not.
+Contains `getCount` method that returns the number of onboarding stories, `getFeed` that returns what feed we've loaded and `isEmpty` - a flag whether an empty list was returned on request or not.

-15) `OnboardingLoadError` - sent when loading the onboarding list in case of an error
+15) `OnboardingLoadError` - sent when loading the onboarding list in case of an error.
+Contains `getFeed` method that returns what feed we've tried to load.

 16) `SingleLoad` - sent when loading single story by id (by `InAppStoryManager.getInstance().showStory` method)